maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

     .. method:: get_is_topmost ()

-        Returns whether the :class:`HildonWindow` is currenty activated by the window manager.
+        Returns whether the :class:`Window` is currenty activated by the window manager.

         :returns:  True ``self`` is currently activated, False otherwise.